Article contents

 With bitcoin and cryptocurrencies in general, you can use the same calculation to work out its market cap too – and therefore have a valuation for the whole project or coin.
 It’s a great way to see which coins are the biggest too.

-In crypto, there’s also something called the ‘fully diluted market cap’ (FDMC), which is instead of using all the coins that are tradeable, it’s ‘circulating supply’, you use all the coins in existence, it’s maximum supply, and some of which may be locked away but enter the market at some point in the future.
+In crypto, there’s also something called the ‘fully diluted market cap’ (FDMC), which is instead of using all the coins that are tradeable, it’s ‘circulating supply’, you use all the coins in existence, its maximum supply, and some of which may be locked away but enter the market at some point in the future.

 No!
 Bitcoin cash is not Bitcoin.
 They are completely different.
 It’s a long and technical story, but in the earlier days of bitcoin there was a bit of an argument between bitcoin developers on how to improve the number of transactions a Bitcoin block on the Bitcoin blockchain can store (in order to make transactions faster).